nwjs/nw.js/docs/For Developers/Enable Proprietary Codecs.md

 ## Enable Proprietary Codecs in NW.js

 !!! warning "License and Patent Fee"
-    MP3 and H.264 codecs are licensed under the GPL in `ffmpeg` used by NW.js.
-Make sure your app are released with compatible license of GPL.
-And you also have to pay patent licensing royalties for using them.
+    Using MP3 and H.264 codecs requires you to pay attention to the patent royalties and the license of the source code.
 Consult a lawyer if you do not understand the licensing constraints and using patented media formats in your application.
+For more information about the license of the source code, check [here](https://chromium.googlesource.com/chromium/third_party/ffmpeg.git/+/master/CREDITS.chromium)

 !!! warning "Warning"
     If you do **NOT** have the license, using this tip below or moving to other solutions does **NOT** make you eligible to redistribute the codecs.